X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain02effect.md

 MonoGame uses a buffer to draw to instead of drawing directly to the window, at the end of the **Draw** method, the contents of the buffer is drawn on the screen all at once.
 In this way, the screen will not flicker as it would when we would draw each part of our scene separately to the screen.

 Running this code will already give you the image you see below, but I would first like to add some additional code.
-As discussed above, to draw something, we first need to specify a **technique** from an **Effect** object, so we will immediately activate our effect so that in next chapter we are ready to render something to the screen!
+As discussed above, to draw something, we first need to specify a **technique** from an **Effect** object, so we will immediately activate our effect so that in the next chapter we are ready to render something to the screen!

 Add this line to the **Draw** method right before the "base.Draw" call (which should always be last):